Matz Sels

-Matz Willy Els Sels (born 26 February 1992) is a Belgian professional footballer who plays as a goalkeeper for club Nottingham Forest and the Belgium national team.
+Matz Willy Els Sels (/nl/; born 26 February 1992) is a Belgian professional footballer who plays as a goalkeeper for club Nottingham Forest.

 Club career

 Lierse

 Sels started his youth career at Kontich, and transferred to Lierse at the age of seven.
 Over there, he made his first-team debut in 2010.
 After the departure of Eiji Kawashima to Standard Liège in the summer of 2012, Sels became the first choice keeper.
 In his first game in the First Division, on 29 July 2012 against Gent, he saved a penalty.
 At the start of the 2013–14 season, when he refused to sign a new contract, he was demoted to the second team.